azolyomi/GalaxyRaider/README.md

 ### Free Galaxy Raider features include... ###
 1. Automatic verification and customizeable requirements (`Star Count`, `Hidden Location`, etc.)
 2. Suspension and automatic unsuspension
-> Robin Hood uses an authentic database to manage all user information!
+> Galaxy Raider uses an authentic database to manage all user information!
 3. Ability to track contributions of `members`
 > Using the integrated database, you can log items for users, fetch information like their suspension history, etc.
 4. Ability to start custom-built AFK checks for each Exaltation Dungeon runtype, as well as the `miscellaneous` category.